dockersamples/msbuild-2025-docker-qualcomm-lab/2-writing-genai-app.md

 2. If you don't have the Compose stack running from the previous hands-on, go back and launch it.

-3. Install the app's dependencies by running the following command while in the `2-writing-genai-app` directory:
+3. Install the app's dependencies by running the following command while in the repo's `app` directory:

     ```bash
     npm install